-This Code is the product of over a year of collaborative effort by members from different sectors and disciplines, representing a cross-section of ISBA's membership.
+This Code is the product of collaborative effort by members from different sectors and disciplines, representing a cross-section of ISBA's membership.
 We have worked with agency representatives and influencers to bring together best practice which we believe will drive up standards, trust, and transparency.
 We call on marketeers from across industry to sign up and adhere to the principles we have agreed.